 And if you've still got questions, we're here to help.

-A deposit must be provided at the time of registration.
-This amount will be dependent on the reserve price which has been placed on the property and the number of lots you wish to bid on, subject to change.
-The amount required is displayed in the bidding section for each property, to the right of the main image.
+A deposit must be provided when registering to bid.
+The amount will depend on the reserve price which has been placed on the property and the number of properties you wish to bid on, subject to change.
+The amount required for any given property is displayed when you click into the relevant property.

 The process is straight-forward and user-friendly.
 All bidders register in advance of the auction and provide a deposit, relative to the reserve price of the property.
 Every bid placed during the auction is logged and displayed on the website in real-time; the process is fully transparent.
 BidX1 exchange contracts on behalf of both the buyer & the seller on auction day, and these contracts are legally binding.

-We sell for private individuals, government agencies, charities, receivers & insolvency practitioners, housing associations, private equity funds and developers.
+We sell a broad mix of commercial and residential properties.
+Our sellers include private individuals, government agencies, charities, receivers & insolvency practitioners, housing associations, private equity funds and developers.

 Unlike the private treaty process, auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’.
 When a lot is sold, a legal and binding contract has been formed: if you are the successful bidder, you are legally obliged to complete the sale.

 We strongly advise potential purchasers to check that they have read and understood all the various legal documents and terms & conditions prior to bidding.